Micro-Hack/Challange-1/README.md

 # Micro-hack challenge 1 :
-the challenge is a simple , given a list of connected nodes , find the node(s) that have no direct or nondirect connection to the number 3 node .
+the challenge is a simple , given a list of connected nodes , find the node(s) that have no direct or nondirect connection to the node with number 3 .
 ## Example :

 7 1